 So where is St. Valentine now?

 Ireland, duh!
 What you may not know for some unknown reason is that St. Valentine's remains are rumored to be buried in Dublin, Ireland.
 How do you like that wee bit of useless knowledge?

 Oh, the Irish are wonderful folk.
 They just about have their hands in everything good and pleasurable.
-Not only did they give us spooktacular holidays like Halloween and fantastic Christmas traditions like the wreath on our on the front doors, but they also house the remains of St. Valentine!
-The romantic patron saint of lovers whose feast day has become so commercialized it actually makes Christmas seem, well, less commercial by comparison.
-In any event, Board Failte wouldn't be doing their job if it didn't see the Euro signs in the fact that Dublin, Irelandâ€™s capital, is the last resting place of the beloved Saint of Love.
+Not only did they give us spooktacular holidays like Halloween and fantastic Christmas traditions like the wreath on our front doors, but they also house the remains of St. Valentine!
+The romantic patron saint of lovers whose feast day has become so commercialized actually makes Christmas seem, well, less commercial by comparison.
+In any event, Board Failte wouldn't be doing its job if it didn't see the Euro signs in the fact that Dublin, Irelandâ€™s capital, is the last resting place of the beloved Saint of Love.
 It virtually makes Ireland a must-do pilgrimage for lovers.
-I mean, after all, the Irish did give us the best Valentine's Day gift of all the claddagh ring, too.
-The claddaghis the one and only symbol of eternal friendship, love, and loyalty.
-The story of the claddagh and the claddagh ring is a story for another day or blog.
-Anyway, its romantic, symbolic meaning makes it a no brainer Valentine's Day gift for someone to give any lucky partner.
-Cowinkydink?
+I mean, after all, the Irish did give us the best Valentine's Day gift of all the Claddagh ring, too.
+The Claddagh is the one and only symbol of eternal friendship, love, and loyalty.
+The story of the Claddagh and the Claddagh ring is a story for another day or blog.
+Anyway, its romantic, symbolic meaning makes it a no-brainer Valentine's Day gift for someone to give any lucky partner.
+Coinkydink?